kindelia-archive/Kindelia/README.md

 }
 ```

-Is stored as an AST, or expression, that represents the program above, exactly
+Is stored, in memory, as an expression that represents the syntax tree above,
-as written.
-There is no compiled assembly.
-Because of that, if you write a proof
+exactly as written.
+Because of that, if you write a valid proof for the program
-that `pay_bob()` never reaches the `launch_nukes()` line, then that proof
-will be valid for the program that runs on-chain; after all, it is the same
+above, then that proof would also be valid for the program that runs on-chain,
-program, not some assembly output!
+because they're the same program!
+There is no compiled assembly involved.

-Of course, `pay_bob()` could still reach the `launch_nukes()` line if
+Of course, the external bond, `some_contract()`, could still return a
-`some_contract()` returned something other than a `Bool`.
-That is why Kindelia
+non-boolean value.
+That is why Kindelia has an on-chain type-checker that
-has an on-chain type-checker that verifies every `bond` and `eval` that is
+verifies every `bond` and `eval` that is deployed.
+This ensures that
+`some_contract()` always returns a bool, and, in general, that cross-contract
-deployed.
-This ensures that cross-contract communication is sound.
+communication is sound.

-Now, one might ask: wouldn't this be prohibitely expensive, in terms of
+Now, one might ask: wouldn't a functional interpreter, plus an on-chain
+type-checker, be prohibitely expensive to run in a peer-to-peer computer?
+The
-computation costs?
-The answer is no, as long as a lot of caution is taken when
+answer is: no!
+As long as caution is taken when designing the language.
+To
-designing the language.
-To understand why, let's talk about beta reduction.
+understand why, let's talk about beta reduction.

 The beta reduction problem
 --------------------------